bgamari/ghc-wiki-import/commentary/organisation.md

 [
-http://darcs.hasekll.org/packages/pkg::A](http://darcs.hasekll.org/packages/pkg::A) library package *pkg*.
+http://darcs.hasekll.org/packages/pkg](http://darcs.hasekll.org/packages/pkg):: A library package *pkg*.
 A certain number of packages are essential to build GHC.
 They are listed in `libraries/core-packages` and currently comprise: `base`, `Cabal`,
 `haskell98`,
 `readline`,